 *This Moab Packing List is designed for glamping in Moab and exploring nearby Arches National Park and Canyonlands during the days.
-Under Canvas Moab offers a luxury camping experience bringing you comforts of home with intentional inconveniences.
+Under Canvas Moab offers an upscale outdoor hospitality experience bringing you comforts of home with intentional inconveniences.

 Many of these items can be bought at the Under Canvas Moab lobby tent.
 Be sure to stop by and check out our gear during your stay.

 What to Pack for Summer in Arches National Park

 Summer is the most popular time to visit Moab and the surrounding national parks.
 Summer brings more sun, less precipitation and much warmer days.
 Moab is a desert environment so during the summer, temperatures can be very high during the day with chilly temperatures at night.
 Layers are key for your glamping adventure in Moab.
 Make sure to bring lightweight clothing that protects the skin from the sun during your daytime adventures and extra layers to keep you warm during the night while you are exploring the camp or sitting by the fire.